Finding The Best SEO/Marketing Provider For You

 1. On-site SEO entails the proper implementation of title tags, urls, meta-descriptions, image names and descriptions (“image alt attributes”), and an internal linking strategy.
 Don’t worry if I lost you there- I am just saying is that there are changes that need to be made on your website, often invisible changes in the code, that have huge effects on your search engine position.

 2. Off-site SEO includes link building which is the activity of procuring links from other websites.
 These links are best procured from sites that have SEO strength, are well-reputed, and share similar keyword sets.

-On-site SEO is done more efficiently by a firm that specializes in your industry.
-However, off-site SEO demands a marketing firm that specializes in your industry unless your budget is huge and you don’t mind paying them to learn on the job.
+On-site SEO is done more efficiently by an agency that specializes in your industry.
+However, off-site SEO demands a marketing agency that specializes in your industry unless your budget is huge and you don’t mind paying them to learn on the job.

 SEO efforts are not all created equal.
 The most superficial of efforts are plugging your site into a program, getting a few suggestions, doing them, and saying it is complete.
 This is the type of service you’d be getting if you purchase it through GoDaddy or another domain registrar or hosting company.
 Some advertise SEO from $6/month!
 You can imagine what you’ll get for that.